 A glossary of certain terms used in this AIF is attached as Schedule "B".
-Terms used and not defined in this AIF that are defined in National Instrument 51-102 - Continuous Disclosure Obligations shall bear that definition.
-Other definitions are set out in National Instrument 14-101 - Definitions.
+Terms used and not defined in this AIF that are defined in National Instrument 51-102 - Continuous Disclosure or National Instrument 14-101 - Definitions shall have the definitions set out therein.